raganwald-deprecated/homoiconic/2010/10/vc_without_m.md

 This essay's thesis is that when separating domain logic from application logic, domain logic can be implemented as a RESTful domain logic server.
 When doing so, the application can be implemented as an application server with models replaced by proxies to the domain server's resources such as with ActiveResource in Rails.

-The application can also be implemented as a single page interface in Javascript.
+The application can also be implemented as a single page interface in JavaScript.
 SPI applications can use the PVC architecture to create proxies.
 In simple, coarse-grained cases, SPI applications can forgo models and tightly couple the controllers to the domain logic server, a practice known as the (¬M)VC architecture.
 MVC and/or PVC is a better fit for SPI applications that are fine-grained and resemble desktop applications rather than web applications.

 **a long and barely relevant anecdote** (feel free to skip this or come back to it later)